rubyonjets/jets/docs/_docs/env-files.md

 title: Env Files
 ---

-Jets can load environment variables from `.env` files.
-There can be few different dotenv files that get loaded and combined.
-An example best explains how dotenv files work.
+Jets loads environment variables from `.env` files.
+The naming convention for these files is `.env.<environment>` .

-Say you have a Jets project that has the following dotenv files:
+Let's say you have a Jets project that has the following dotenv files:

     .env
     .env.development
-    .env.development.remote
     .env.test
     .env.production